grgomrton/coyote-forms/EXAMPLES.md

 }
 ```

+The first-level rule is defined with the "always" condition, meaning
+under all circumstances.
-The intermediate elements always depend on the previous level:
+The intermediate elements depend on the previous levels:

 ```json
 {